Kunle Afolayan: Career progression and Netflix partnership (2011–present)

+In February 2026 Netflix released Aníkúlápó: The Ghoul Awakens, a 5-episode series and the third installment of the Aníkúlápó franchise.
+At the time of this release he was reported to be working on two projects: a 10-part series about the Yoruba tribe and its deities and a docudrama about his father, the late filmmaker and actor Adeyemi Afolayan.

 Personal life

 Afolayan married Tolu Afolayan in 2007, and divorced in 2019.
 They have four children.
 He identifies as a Freethinker.

 Controversy

 On 6 April 2015, Afolayan posted a tweet which implied that Igbos were the majority group behind copyright infringement in Nigeria.
 The backlash from fans led to an apology from Afolayan and an explanation that he was concerned about the piracy of his films, especially of unlicensed copies of October 1, his latest film at the time at the time.
 Shortly after the controversy, on 13 April 2015 pirated copies of October 1 hit the market.

 In an interview with Cable magazine, Afolayan was quoted as saying he does not watch a lot of Nigerian movies; ″Truth be told, I hardly watch them because I am keen on watching movies that will challenge me and change my orientation about certain things.″ and this led to him receiving several heated responses from fans and some colleagues in the Nigerian film industry.
 A few days after, Afolayan explained that his quote had been taken out of context.